temperodave/developer-documentation/README.md

 There are three ways to connect your data to your Datafi workspace.
 1) you can setup a local Edge Server, 2) use a Datafi hosted Edge Server, or 3) directly upload CSV files

 You first need to create a user account and workspace.
-If you don’t have an account ([ click here to register for a free account ](https://home.datafi.us/register)).
+If you don’t have an account ([ click here to register for a free account ](https://home.datafi.us/register)). or <a href="https://home.datafi.us/register" target="_blank">click here to register for a free account</a>

 ### Local Edge Server Setup

 Complete the following steps to setup a local Edge Server.

-1. Install Docker Desktop and complete the setup steps (ref: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+1. Install Docker Desktop and complete the setup steps (ref: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop) or <a href="https://www.docker.com/products/docker-desktop" target="_blank">https://www.docker.com/products/docker-desktop</a>
 2. Verify Docker has been setup by running the following and confirm **Hello from Docker!** reply:
    ```
    docker run hello-world